 When calling, emailing or sending a letter, be polite.
-It is possible to be firm and polite at the same time although, I will admit that many Democrat sponsored bills are so outrageous that staying calm takes concentrated effort.
+It is possible to be firm and polite at the same time although, admittedly, many Democrat sponsored bills are so outrageous that staying calm takes concentrated effort.

 It is appropriate to contact both the author/s of the bill and your own legislator/s to voice your support for, or opposition to, proposed legislation.

 Always be brief and to the point.
 Some will answer, some will let it go to voice mail.
 It is always helpful to write out beforehand what you want to say. especially, where you are calling from and in regards to what.

 Example: I am calling from Yorkville, California to express strong opposition to H.R.
 0000 because it imposes an undo burden on families.

 Many will not accept an email from outside their district which can pose a problem when trying to contact the bill's author via email.

 Writing a letter: